 The Spanish Civil War took place in Spain between 1936 and 1939.
 How did it all start?
 In 1936, Manuel Azaña, a democratically elected Republican, was serving as the president of Spain when a group of the most influential generals from the part of the Spanish army based in Morocco carried out a coup d'etat led by General Francisco Franco.
 Spain quickly erupted into civil war.

-The left side represented the Republicans of Spain and was formed by the government at the time, by unions, communists, anarchists, workers, and peasants.
-On the other side, they were the nationalist, the rebel part of the army, the bourgeoisie, the landlords and, generally, the upper classes.
-For different reasons closely linked to the European context of the time, the Republican side was supported by the Soviet Union and the European democracies, while the nationalist side had the support of Germany and Italy, which meant that this side was better armed.
-The republic side immediately faced a number of major problems.
+The left side, known as the Republicans, was formed by the Spanish government together with unions, communists, anarchists, workers, and peasants.
+On the other side were the Nationalists, the rebel part of the army, the bourgeoisie, the landlords, and, generally, the upper classes.
+Although it was a civil war, several foreign entities also joined the conflict.
+For different reasons closely linked to the European context of the time, the Republican side was supported by the Soviet Union and the European democracies, while the Nationalist side had the support of fascist Germany and Italy, which meant that the latter was better armed.

-During the entire Franco dictatorship, Spain suffered a continuous international isolation, but it weakened over the years.
-As the Spanish dictator wanted to recognize their country internationally, little by little began a certain type of improvement in their social life.
-In the decade of the 50s, Spain was accepted as a member of the United Nations.
+Spain suffered continuous international isolation during the entire Franco dictatorship, but it weakened over the years.
+The Spanish dictator wanted the country to be recognized by the international community, and little by little the people began to see certain improvements in their social life.
+In the 1950s, Spain was accepted as a member of the United Nations.
 Then in 1970, Franco appointed Prince Juan Carlos as his successor.

-The idea of Francisco Franco was that Juan Carlos was still at the head of the dictatorship that had been dead for many years, but after the death of the dictator in 1975, King Juan Carlos I was crowned and established democracy in Spain that lasts until today.
+Francisco Franco’s idea was for Juan Carlos to continue as the head of the dictatorship that had ruled Spain for so many years, but when he was finally crowned after the death of the dictator in 1975, instead of continuing the dictatorship King Juan Carlos I helped Spain return to democracy.
+The country has been a constitutional monarchy ever since.